Masked Singer spoilers: candidates unmasked so far | Reality show - The Media Times

 Here is a summary of the candidates who have been unmasked on The Masked Singer UK so far – SPOILERS!

-The Masked Singer is the new entertainment series where celebrities stage breathtaking musical performances … while keeping their identity hidden.
+The Masked Singer is the new entertainment series where celebrities offer breathtaking musical performances … while keeping their identity hidden.

 A studio audience and a panel classify the performances while trying to understand who is behind the mask.